Medicare Supplement Enrollment Period

 Preexisting Condition Waiting Period

-If you have not had continuous health insurance coverage for 63 days prior to your Medicare Supplement Open Enrollment, the Medicare Supplement Plan can refuse to pay for any treatment of the preexisting condition for 6 months.
+If you have not had continuous health insurance coverage for 63 days prior to your Medicare Supplement Open Enrollment, the Medicare Supplement Plan you select can refuse to pay for any treatment of the preexisting condition for 6 months, this is called an exclusion.

-Once that six month period is over they must cover all conditions.
-This is all avoided if you have had 63 days of continuous creditable coverage, such as group coverage from an employer or an individual plan like the ACA (Obamacare).
+Once that six month waiting period is exhausted, your insurance company must then begin to cover all conditions.
+This is all avoided if you have had 63 days of continuous creditable coverage, such as group coverage from an employer or an individual plan like the ACA (Obamacare), or a government sponsored health insurance plan.

 medicare supplement open enrollment dates

-In many states you can enroll in a Medicare Supplement Plan six (6) months prior to the effective date.
-There are some some exceptions to this rule.
+In many states you can enroll in a Medicare Supplement Plan six (6) months prior to the effective date of the policy.
+There are however some some exceptions to this rule.

 - Connecticut has a year round open enrollment and you may submit applications up to 60 days prior to the requested effective date.